vivainio/PickleShareNet/README.md

 Q: Why C# instead of F#?

-A: It was trivial enough to remain "fun" in C#.
+A: The implementation is so small that it would have looked pretty similar in F#.
 I'm using it in F# apps myself.

 Q: No way I'm adding a new nuget dependency for this small thing!